Asthma in Schools

-These resource tools, Managing Asthma in Connecticut Schools: A Resource Manual for School Staff and Managing Asthma in Connecticut's Childcare Facilities are references that can be integrated into school environments for each group of school personnel.
+The CDC has developed two guides with regards to asthma management in schools.
+For staff/school personnel, see Managing Asthma in Schools: A Guide for Schools.
+For parents, see Managing Asthma in Schools: A Guide for Parents.
+These guides are references that can be integrated into school environments for each group of school personnel.
 There are separate text sections for the school administrator, school medical advisor, school nurse, and school staff, including teachers, coaches and custodians as well as information for families.
 Most sections include additional materials for reference, handouts or examples.

 The IAQ Tools for Schools Program is a comprehensive resource to help schools maintain a healthy environment in school buildings by identifying, correcting, and preventing IAQ problems.
 Poor indoor air quality can impact the comfort and health of students and staff, which, in turn, can affect concentration, attendance, and student performance.
 In addition, if schools fail to respond promptly to poor IAQ, students and staff are at an increased risk of short-term health problems, such as fatigue and nausea, as well as long-term problems like asthma.

-The School Flag Program developed by the Environmental Protection Agency (EPA) is a program for schools to notify school staff, students, and parents about local outdoor air quality.
+The Air Quality Flag Program developed by the Environmental Protection Agency (EPA) and is a program for schools to notify school staff, students, and parents about local outdoor air quality.
 A designated person at the school will raise a brightly colored flag each day based on that day's forecast.

-The American Lung Association's Asthma Friendly Schools Initiative.
-The Asthma-Friendly Schools Initiative is a powerful public health project that has the potential to positively impact the millions of American students with asthma.
+The American Lung Association's Asthma Friendly Schools Initiative is a powerful public health project that has the potential to positively impact the millions of American students with asthma.
 Its success relies on collaborative efforts among schools, community agencies and leaders, and a planning process that considers virtually every factor that can influence its success.

-American Lung Association (ALA)-Learn about Healthy Air At School
+American Lung Association: Learn about Clean Air At School.